Dancing with the Stars (American TV series) season 12: Week 8: Instant Choreography Week

 Each couple performed two dances.
-The salsa and Argentine tango were introduced.
 Couples are listed in the order they performed.

 Week 9: Semifinals

-Each couple performed two unlearned dances, plus competed in a "winner takes all" cha-cha-cha dance competition.
+Each couple performed two unlearned dances, plus competed in a "winner takes all" cha-cha-cha dance relay.
 Two couples faced off against each other, with the winners from each match competing against each other for fifteen bonus points.
 Couples are listed in the order they performed.

 Week 10: Finals

+On the first night, the three couples performed two dances: a redemption dance selected by one of the judges, which was a style they had already performed earlier in the competition, and their freestyle routine.
+On the second night, each couple performed their favorite dance.
+Couples are listed in the order they performed.